 Keep your posts free from last names, phone numbers, screen names, and personal email addresses.
 Although many people will want to read your blog for positive reasons, there are some people in the world who won’t.
 Stick to your first name and last initial.
-Your blog is PUBLIC, so stick to information you are comfortable with the world knowing.
+Remember, this blog is PUBLIC.

 3. Be kind and constructive

 Anytime you post about your opinion, you are taking a risk in sharing your thoughts and feelings.
 You will not always agree with what your peers post.
-You will come across topics you are passionate about.
 Be sure you are being kind and compassionate in your posts.
-Although it is always your right to have an opinion, you should refrain from sharing opinions that may make a peer feel marginalized or hurt.
 When commenting on the work of classmates, be positive and constructive.
 Focus on the good things in their post and help them be the best they can be.

 4. Write about peers only with their permission

 Ask for permission to talk about a peer or classmate.
 If you do not have their permission, do not share their name!
-Be wise when sharing stories about peers and classmates.
 If the story will make the subject uncomfortable to know it has been shared publicly, do not share it.

 5. Check, double check, and then check again

 Your blog posts are public once you click publish.
 Check your spelling and grammar before posting.
-It is helpful to copy and paste your post into a word processor to check for spelling mistakes before posting.
+It is helpful to copy and paste your post into a Google Doc to check for spelling mistakes before posting.
 You will establish credibility with your audience if your posts are well written and free from mistakes.
-Again, think about the digital footprint you’re leaving.

 6. Cite your sources

 You should always give credit where credit is due.
 If you obtained any facts or even just ideas from another post or article, you MUST cite the source.
 If you do not give credit to the original author, you are plagiarizing.
 Plagiarizing will always result in failing the assignment.
-Standard citation form for this class is MLA format.
 You can use the following link to help you format it correctly:

 7. Make sure you’re only reporting facts

 Now that you know how to cite your sources, please make sure you’re using them!
 Be careful to not report any misconceptions.
 Make sure you totally understand the topics you’re talking about.
-This will also help with your author credibility.
 Be sure to use reliable sources which are free from bias.